Table of Contents

 During the Stonewall Riots, it is said, Craig Rodwell called out Gay Power and shifted the “police riot” into a political demonstration.
 (NY Times reminiscence) Because of Rodwell and other radicalized Mattachine members’ passing out flyers, the demonstrations continued over three nights, and the Gay Liberation Front was formed, mostly by the gay hippies in the Village.
 Including Jim Fouratt—who is a regular at Austin’s SxSW Festival and OutFest.

-I've been told (but I don't remember where) that Rodwell’s partner Fred Sergeant was the model for Dick in the Dick & Jane Reader.
-Rodwell was one of the founders of the annual parade to memorialize Stonewall.
+Rodwell’s partner Fred Sergeant was the model for Dick in the Dick & Jane Reader.
+(It is a marvelous twist of history that the founding of Gay Liberation came within one degree of separation of Dick, the model for the essential American boy.)
+Craig Rodwell was one of the founders of the annual parade to memorialize Stonewall.
 In some ways it was the Christopher Street Liberation Day March the next year commemorating Stonewall that was actually the event that created Gay Pride Marchs.

 GLF was based on NLF, National Liberation Front, the people’s movement in Vietnam to overthrow the government of South Vietnam.
 So Gay Liberation Front placed itself right in the anti-war movement/youth movement.
 AND they chose the term gay people called themselves.
 Like the Blacks, and unlike the Jews, the GLFers did not try to reverse an anti-gay epithet, but to use the term gay people used themselves.